btcpayserver/btcpayserver-doc/docs/RPi3.md

-# Raspberry Pi 3 Deployment with Pruning and FastSync
+# Raspberry Pi 3 Deployment

 This document guides you step by step on how to run BTCPay Server on a Raspberry Pi 3.
 See here the [Raspberry Pi 4 instructions](RPi4.md)